fallahn/xygine/tutorial/part_1/readme.md

 there are no defaults supplied with xygine - you need to provide a path to your own.
 If the text is not visible then this is probably the first thing to check.

 Finally a new entity is created.
-Entities are created through a Scene’s factory function `createEntity()`.
+Entities are created through a `Scene`’s factory function `createEntity()`.
 This is important because it ensures that the entity is correctly registered to its parent scene.
 The entity class is merely a handle, however, and instances can happily be overwritten when creating new entities.
 For example: